WilsonBillkia/bane/README.md

 * Tested with Python 3.69

 ## (Not required but strongly recommended)
-* DHCP host reservation.
+* Fixed IP / DHCP host reservation on your network.
-This can be found on all but the most basic of routers / Wireless Access Points / some NAS's.
-With this enabled your IP address stops changing on system restarts, which makes the workflow significantly more practical.
+Your IP address stops changing on system builds ns restarts, which makes the workflow significantly more practical.
 (See the manufacturers guidance.)
 * Single Board Compute.
-Old pc's are great, but the open architecture means automation of OS install is quite technical in order to accomodate enterprise class network boot and install of the pc base.
-A sufficiently specified Raspberry Pi, conversely, has a tightly defined architecture which means you can securely build a system using a temporary login saved to the install media.
-Bane can then remove this login and replace it with the SSH keys of your choice.

 ## Installation Instructions: